 Finding your router’s IP

 Most people won’t have their router’s IP address documented and fewer would have it memorized.
 There are a few steps you can take to find the IP of your router.
 You will have to be connected to the router for this process.
-So, if you cannot get on the Wi-Fi because you don’t know the password, simply plug into the router directly with an ethernet cable.
+So, if you cannot get on the Wi-Fi because you don’t know the password, simply plug into the router directly with an ethernet cable to gain access to the network.

 - Open the command prompt.
-The easiest way to do this is with the keyboard shortcut Windows key +R.
+The easiest way to do this is to search for it using the task bar.

-- In the space provided, type “cmd” and click okay.
+- Alternative you can use windows + r to open the run dialogue.
+Then, in the space provided, type “cmd” and click okay.
 This will open the black and white command prompt.

 - Your cursor will already be in the correct spot.
 Type “ipconfig” and hit enter.
 This will output a lot of information on your network.
 The address you are looking for will be the numbers following “default gateway”.